MNG-1 Confidentiality of Library Records

 The Digital Learning Lab’s primary purpose is to provide space, equipment, and mentoring for teens to explore STEAM and other hands-on learning.
 It is also available for use by others by appointment, at the rental rates indicated above.
 Users must sign an agreement confirming ability to use equipment, accepting liability for damage to equipment and room, and indemnifying the Library and City against claims from use of the room and equipment.

-Individuals and small groups may use these rooms for meetings, quiet reading, and study at no charge.
-It may be reserved for no more than four hours at one time.
+Individuals and small groups may use study rooms for meetings, quiet reading, and study at no charge.
+Maximum capacity is four (4) individuals.
+Rooms are a first-come, first-served basis when not otherwise scheduled.
+Rooms may be reserved for no more than four hours at one time.
 If the room is vacated for any reason during that time, it will be assumed to be available for others to use.
 If no others are waiting to use the room, it may continue to be used by the person reserving the room.

 The Digitization Room will be available for use at no charge, by appointment.
 Users must sign an agreement indicating ability to use equipment and accepting liability for damage to equipment.